Respiratory Problem #4

 Common symptoms include:

 - Irregular respiratory rate

 - Shallow breathing

 These symptoms are driven by the changes in neurologic function.
 One common finding that can help identify disordered control of breathing is that it is likely that the child’s lung sounds will be normal since the cause is not associated with any respiratory pathology.

 First: General interventions for the management and treatment of respiratory distress and failure.
 Note: If trauma is suspected ensure that a jaw thrust maneuver is used to open the airway.

 Second: The cause of the disordered control of breathing will determine what advanced interventions will be performed.
-The interventions for increased intracranial pressure (ICP), drug overdose/poisoning, and neuromuscular disease are listed below.
+The interventions for increased intracranial pressure (ICP), CNS depression, and neuromuscular disease are listed below.

 Interventions for Increased ICP: